peraugustmoen/fastperm_python/README.md

-The *perms* package implements the algorithm proposed by [[1]](#1) for computing the permanent of a block rectangular matrix.
+The perms package implements the algorithm proposed by [[1]](#1) for computing permanents of block rectangular matrices.

 ## References
 <a id="1">[1]</a>
-Christensen, D (2022).
+Christensen, D (2023).
-Inference for Bayesian Nonparametric Models with Binary Response Data via Permutation Counting.
+Inference for Bayesian nonparametric models with binary response data via permutation counting.
-Bayesian Analysis, 1(1), 1-26.
+Bayesian Analysis, Advance online publication, DOI: 10.1214/22-BA1353.